-October 24, 2018–Yarmouth Port, MA–The Philanthropy Partners of the Cape and Islands announced today the recipients of the 2018 Distinguished Service to Philanthropy Awards.
-Awards in four categories—Outstanding Volunteer, Outstanding Business/Organization, Outstanding Youth/Youth Organization and Outstanding Philanthropist─ will be presented during a luncheon ceremony at the 22nd Annual Philanthropy Day on Cape Cod, Tuesday, October 30 at The Resort and Conference Center in Hyannis.
+November 18, 2019–South Yarmouth, MA–The Philanthropy Partners of the Cape and Islands today announced the recipients of the 2019 Distinguished Service to Philanthropy Awards.
+Awards in four categories—Outstanding Volunteer, Outstanding Business, Outstanding Youth Organization and Outstanding Philanthropist─ will be presented during a ceremony at the 23rd Annual Philanthropy Day on Cape Cod, Tuesday, November 19 at The Resort and Conference Center in Hyannis.

 More about Philanthropy Partners of the Cape and Islands

-The purpose of Philanthropy Partners of the Cape and Islands is to encourage charitable giving; promote cooperation and foster a better understanding among professional charitable gift planners; and further the education and capabilities of its Members, the professional community and the general public in all aspects of development including charitable gift planning.
+The purpose of Philanthropy Partners of the Cape and Islands (PPCI) is to encourage charitable giving; promote cooperation and foster a better understanding among professional charitable gift planners; and further the education and capabilities of its members, the professional community and the general public in all aspects of development including charitable gift planning.
 Governed and operated by an-all-volunteer, community-based board of directors, Philanthropy Partners of the Cape and Islands is a local chapter of the National Association of Charitable Gift Planners.
+PPCI annually presents Philanthropy Day on Cape Cod, slated for November 19, 2019.
 Learn more at www.capecodgiving.org

 Our latest Edition!
 Open in New Window